The Separateness of Persons Objection

 4. Nozick, R. (1974).
 Anarchy, State, and Utopia, p.33. ↩︎

-5. Though an interestingly different line of response would be to appeal to a Veil of Ignorance argument.
+5. An interestingly different line of response would be to appeal to a Veil of Ignorance argument.
 While the individual who gets harmed is not compensated for it in the moment, each individual should be willing in advance (i.e., from behind the veil of ignorance) to agree to utilitarian tradeoffs since this is the best way for them to maximize their own well-being, in expectation. ↩︎

 6. To expand on this point: If we reject egoism, we should also reject the assumption that compensation is essential for moral justification.
 For on any other view, we may be morally required to accept some costs for others’ sakes.
 Next note that we need not be granted a veto power that it would not be morally legitimate for us to exercise.
 So, some may use us, for another’s benefit, compatibly with full moral respect, if the use is one that we are morally required to accept.

-Brink notes that Rawls’ own egalitarian view often requires uncompensated sacrifices from the wealthy.
+Brink notes that Rawls’s own egalitarian view often requires uncompensated sacrifices from the wealthy.
 Brink, D. (2020).
 Consequentialism, the Separateness of Persons, and Aggregation.
 In Douglas W. Portmore (ed.)
 The Oxford Handbook of Consequentialism.
 Oxford University Press, p.387. ↩︎

 7. de Lazari-Radek, K. and Singer, P. (2017).
 Utilitarianism: A Very Short Introduction.
 Oxford University Press.
 Chapter 4: Objections, p.
 82. ↩︎